Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

-When Stapley and Bilton infiltrate the Doctor’s TARDIS behind the Master’s back, it feels like we are watching a very camp episode of Benny Hill.
+When Stapley and Bilton infiltrate the Doctor’s TARDIS behind the Master’s back, it feels like we are watching a very camp episode of The Benny Hill Show.

 Sue: I think I’ve finally worked out why this is Glen Allen’s favourite story.

 Stapley can’t work out how to pilot the TARDIS.

 Sue: This is very funny.
 Just imagine the spin-off possibilities if he manages to hit the right button.

 In the sanctum’s chamber, the passengers have finally stopped hallucinating.

 Sue: They’ll be writing very stern letters to Watchdog as soon as they get home.
 This was not in the brochure!
 Having said that, they seem to be taking the news in their stride that their flights have been delayed by a few million years.
 I’d be livid.

 Me: They’ll all revert to savagery when the complementary nuts run out.